yaoyichen/INF-X-Retriever/docs/index.md

 ## 🖊️ Citation

-If you find INF-X-Retriever helpful for your research or business, please cite our work:
+If INF-X-Retriever contributes to your research or production systems, please cite our work:

 ```bibtex
 @misc{yao2025infx,